NanashiTheNameless/ToneIndicators/README.md

 # Tone Indicators
-Just a simple site to display a list of tone indicators Based on Jeckyll/Minima, converted to a buildless static site
+Just a simple site to display a list of tone indicators

+Based on Jeckyll/Minima, converted to a buildless static site.